Sisupalgarh: Preservation of the remains

 In Lal's day this site was wilderness.
 The major portion of the land that constitutes the ancient enclosed settlement somehow went from a protected monument into private possession.
 Since the site is nationally protected, it lies within the bailiwick of the Archaeological Survey of India.

 In 2005 the Indo-German team documented considerable illegal building on this nationally protected site.
 Since 2002, yearly satellite images document the illegal house building especially in the north-western quarter which increased in tempo since 2010.
 Encroachment starts with the staking out of lots.
 Gradually, building materials is piled up.
 Foundation walls are laid.
 Then suddenly the house is erected as soon as possible before the officials can react.
 Since 2010 the developers have begun to build into the southern city wall and the officials seem to do nothing to counter this.

 The well-known historian Karuna Sagar Behera has voiced serious concern over the preservation of material unearthed from the site and notes, "It is a shame that some gold coins and terracotta pottery found at the place during the first excavation in the late 1940s were subsequently lost."
 The loss of gold coins, is nothing in comparison to the wholesale development of the site by developers.

+Present Status

+Presently Sisupalgarh is a neighborhood in the southern fringes of Bhubaneshwar.
+The archaeological site consists of two parts one is the northern gateway of the western wall and the other is the shola khamba (meaning 16 pillars).
+The gateway is only surviving gateway among the 8 gateways of the ancient citadel.
+The gateway which is in complete ruins was once a grand structure complete with guard houses and watch towers.
+The Shola Khamba Pillared complex is also referred to as Rani Mahal and was quite likely to be a portion of the royal palace.
+An excavation in 2008 revealed more pillars but the nature of the structure they formed cannot be ascertained.
+Presently both archaeological sites are under threat of encroachment with new construction coming up barely a couple of yards from the historical structures.